Dilsinei/modulogit/README.md

+Treinamento git
 Primeiro sistema no git

-Alteração no read descrevendo melhor o sistema
+Repositorio no Github